We work with more than 300 partners to bring you better travel deals

 Which day is cheapest to fly to Prince George?

-Flights in the morning are typically the cheapest time of the day to fly to Prince George.
-Flights in the afternoon are usually the most expensive.
+Flights at midday are typically the cheapest time of the day to fly to Prince George.
+Flights in the morning are usually the most expensive.

 With its superb folk festival, rich fishing rivers, wonderful local produce and jaw-droppingly beautiful scenery, Prince George is one of Canada’s finest holiday destinations.